FH-Campus-Wien-WEB/web24-exercise-1/README.md

 ![Cypress UI - Browser Choice](images/cypress-ui-browser-choice.png "The browser choice of the Cypress UI")

 Apart from the browsers found on your system, the Electron Browser is also available.
-This browser cames baked into Cypress and does not need to be installed separately.
+This browser comes baked into Cypress and does not need to be installed separately.
 Just in case you wonder where this one comes from ;).

-**Warning!** Firefox has bugs when it comes to testing style related tests, so it's best to avoid testing using Firefox.
-We recommend to use **Chrome** because that's the one we will use during  assessment.
+**Warning!** Firefox has bugs when it comes to testing style-related tests, so it's best to avoid testing using Firefox.
+We recommend using **Chrome** because that's the one we will use during assessment.

 After you choose a browser and click the `Start E2E Testing in ...` button, the Cypress Tests are started using that browser.
-In Chrome this looks like this (altough your process name will be different):
+In Chrome this looks like this (although your process name will be different):

 ![Cypress test specifications (specs) shown in Chrome](images/chrome-specs.png "The test specifications (specs) screen opened in Chrome")